devguardio/carrier/README.md

 [![Build Status](https://travis-ci.org/aep/devguard.svg?branch=master)](https://travis-ci.org/aep/devguard)

-0x is a generic secure transport layer for IoT systems
+carrier is a generic secure message system for IoT
 -----------

  - based on the NOISE protocol framework
  - connect to any device using just its Ed25519 public id
  - peer to peer with assisted nat traversal
  - certificate chains to support sane human to many many devices authorizations
+ - mqtt like pub/sub over anonymous encrypted shadows

 features: